Birla Mandir kolkata

-- The structure of the temple is similar to the Lingaraj temple of Bhubuneshwar and it is inspired by the Laxmi Narayana temple of Orissa.
+- The structure of the temple is similar to the Lingaraj temple of Bhubaneshwar and it is inspired by the Laxmi Narayana temple of Orissa.

-- Engravings of Bhagbat Gita are presented at the inner marble wall of the mandir where you can find messages of Lord Krishna to live a life free of attachments.
+- Engravings of the Bhagwat Gita are presented on the inner marble wall of the mandir where you can find messages of Lord Krishna to live a life free of attachments.

 - The temple is Spread over 44 kathas of land the architecture reveals Rajasthani style with intricate work.
-Electric diyas and chandeliers are attached with the ceiling that adds up to the lustre of the interior.
+Electric diyas and chandeliers are attached to the ceiling which adds up to the luster of the interior.

-- Silver and Belgian glass artefacts impart a positive vibration to the shrine.
+- Silver and Belgian glass artifacts impart a positive vibration to the shrine.

-- Photo and video shooting is not allowed inside the temple premise.
+- Photo and video shooting are not allowed inside the temple premise.

 - The evening Aarti is the most attractive sight that you should not miss if you are planning to be there.

-- Do not make loud noise as it echoes and disturbs the peaceful atmosphere.
+- Do not make a loud noise as it echoes and disturbs the peaceful atmosphere.

 - You have to open and submit your shoes and belongings before you enter the temple.

-The visiting hours starts from 5:30 to 11 a.m in the morning and continues to 4:30 to 9 pm in the evening.
+The visiting hours start from 5:30 to 11 a.m in the morning and continue from 4:30 to 9 pm in the evening.
 If you wish to view the glittering white marble then visiting in the evening would be the best.
 The temple remains on all days of the weak.